Battling Cyber Threats Using Next-Gen SIEM and Threat Intelligence

 While SIEMs are central for SOC cybersecurity—collecting logs and data from multiple network sources for evaluation, analysis, and correlation of network events for threat detection—SIEMs are often not enough.
 With the growing sophistication of organized, modern cyber attackers and their highly-targeted techniques, organizations can be left with serious vulnerabilities using SIEM alone.
-To best identify and stop cyber attackers, organizations need a full arsenal of tools that will help them understand how attackers think, work, and what they are after.
+To best identify and stop cyber attackers and increase the capabilities of their SIEM security, organizations need a full arsenal of tools that will help them understand how attackers think, work, and what they are after.

 Threat intelligence in addition to SIEM